-Article by Julie Miller, photography by Mark Neville
+Article by Julie Miller and Photography by Mark Neville for Vanity Fair

 Crawleys galore!
 Maggie Smith, Michelle Dockery, and the rest of the Downton cast reunite for a most royal visit on the set of the new film, premiering September 20.

 This September, royal mania hits Downton Abbey, and even the lord and ladies succumb to palace obsession.

 When creator Lord Julian Fellowes sat down to spin his period drama series into a film, he knew he needed a premise sumptuous enough to satisfy the fans who will have spent nearly four years awaiting Lady Mary’s return.

 “You’re looking for a central story that will bind everyone together—affect the characters upstairs, downstairs, and in the village,” says Fellowes, who dreamed up a visit by the king and queen of England to the Crawley estate in 1927, picking up a year and a half after the series finale takes place.

 The film’s story line was inspired by an actual royal visit that King George V and Queen Mary made to Wentworth Woodhouse, a country house in Yorkshire, in 1912—to “restate the importance of monarchy,” according to Fellowes.

 Like the real trip, Downton Abbey‘s royal extravaganza includes a spectacular parade—created with hundreds of extras in period-precise costumes, cannons, and horses—and white-tie wining and dining.

 The event is so large in scale that Carson, the family’s beloved former butler played by Jim Carter, comes out of a palsy-induced retirement to return to Downton and ensure that nary a teaspoon is out of place.